Renew My Visa

 Applicants meeting the following criteria may be eligible for renewal by mail:

-• All applicants are Egyptian citizens or residents of Egypt.
+• All applicants are Egyptian citizens or legal residents of Egypt.

 • All applicants are currently present in Egypt.